-Locations:Atherton, Australia;Auckland, New Zealand;Cairns, Australia;Cape Tribulation, Australia;Magnetic Island, Australia;Omanawa, New Zealand;Paluma, Australia;Port Douglas, Australia;Rotorua, New Zealand;Tauranga, New Zealand;Townsville, Australia
+Locations:Atherton, Australia;Auckland, New Zealand;Cairns, Australia;Cape Tribulation, Australia;Hidden Valley, Australia;Magnetic Island, Australia;Omanawa, New Zealand;Port Douglas, Australia;Rotorua, New Zealand;Tauranga, New Zealand;Townsville, Australia

-This 3.5-week study abroad program will examine the natural and human environments of New Zealand and Queensland, Australia.
-This program travels to national parks, forests, wildlife reserves, coastlines, and islands of New Zealand and North Queensland under the guidance of knowledgeable field professionals.
+This 3.5-week study abroad program will examine the natural and human environments of New Zealand's North Island and Queensland, Australia.
+This program travels to national parks, forests, wildlife reserves, coastlines, marine areas and islands of New Zealand and North Queensland under the guidance of knowledgeable field professionals.
 The starting point for this journey is the north island of New Zealand.
-Sites visited in New Zealand include the cities of Tauranga, Omanawa, and Rotorua.
-Next we travel to Magnetic Island near Townsville, Australia, a beautiful island with stunning beaches and abundant wildlife including a local population of koalas.
-You will enjoy hiking and exploring the island, while learning from local experts at prestigious institutions such as James Cook University, the Queensland Parks and Wildlife Service, and the Great Barrier Reef Marine Park Authority.
-While in Queensland, you will travel to a diverse selection of fascinating sites, including the Great Barrier Reef, ancient coastal rainforests, and an eco-retreat on the edge of the Outback.
+Sites visited in New Zealand include the coastal areas of Tauranga, a secluded forest lodge in Omanawa, and the geothermal and cultural town of Rotorua.
+The group then flies from Auckland to Townsville, Australia, before heading to Hidden Valley, a remote inland region where you will enjoy hiking and exploring outback areas.
+This is followed by a stay on Magnetic Island, a beautiful island with stunning beaches and abundant wildlife including a local population of koalas.
+A homestay experience with an Australian family in Atherton is often a highlight for students, and then the world famous rainforests and reef areas become the classroom in Cape Tribulation and Port Douglas.
+At all locations, the experience is led by local guides and professionals from wildlife parks, local businesses and cultural excursions, as well as experts from prestigious institutions such as James Cook University and the Australian Wildlife Conservancy.

 This course uses the theme of sustainable development to explore the relationship between people and their natural environment and is open to Penn State students in all majors.